-- The carry forward for this income tax credit is limited to nine (9) years beyond the year in which the credit was earned. - Documentation must also be provided that shows that the Arkansas Science and Technology Authority Commission has approved the research expenditures as part of a qualified research program. - It is the intent of the Commission to adhere to some of the federal guidelines for research conducted within an eligible business.
+- The carry forward for this income tax credit is limited to nine (9) years beyond the year in which the credit was earned. - It is the intent of the Commission to adhere to some of the federal guidelines for research conducted within an eligible business.